 - Protection of the Charity's beneficiaries from adverse incidents of clinical or care practice.
 This is mitigated by safer recruitment practices, thorough staff training programmes, safeguarding policies, employment of a trained social work team and close working relationships with other safeguarding agencies. - The volatility of contributions to the Cheshire Pension Fund as a consequence of future Fund valuations.
 This risk is mitigated by agreeing a fixed repayment plan with the Fund and entering into discussion with them at each actuarial valuation. - Continued recruitment of sufficient, skilled care staff.
-This is mitigated by an ongoing proactive approach to recruitment with campaigns running across a range of press, radio and social media networks together with continued investment in the pay of care staff. - In addition, this year a significant section was added to the risk register to identify and mitigate where possible all the risks posed by Covid-19 such as significant health risks to staff and service users and potential financial loss to the Charity.
+This is mitigated by an ongoing proactive approach to recruitment with campaigns running across a range of press, radio and social media networks together with continued investment in the pay of care staff. - The risks posed by Covid-19 such as significant health risks to staff and service users and potential financial loss to the Charity.